Miriam R. Albert, Professor of Skills

 Professor Colesanti is an expert in financial markets and securities law.
 Prior to teaching at Hofstra Law, he served as trial counsel for the New York Stock Exchange and within the NYSE Office of General Counsel.
 He has published more than a dozen articles in law reviews and industry journals.

-Ronald J. Colombo, Professor of Law
+Ronald J. Colombo, Associate Dean for Academic Affairs and Professor of Law

 Professor Colombo teaches courses in corporate, securities and contract law.
 Before coming to Hofstra Law, he served in the complex global litigation group of Morgan Stanley & Co., Inc., as vice president and counsel.
 In this position, Professor Colombo supervised investigations as well as litigation and regulatory inquiries affecting Morgan Stanley’s investment banking franchise.